The National Honor Society for Religious Studies and Theology

 A. New Chapters

-Local chapters may be established at academic institutions of higher learning that 1) grant the baccalaureate or higher degree, 2) are accredited by the appropriate regional accrediting agencies, and 3) offer sufficient academic course work in Religious or Theological Studies that students may meet minimum requirements for eligibility for induction.
+Local chapters may be established at academic institutions of higher learning that 1) grant the baccalaureate or higher degree, 2) are accredited by the appropriate regional accrediting agencies and have passed two cycles of accreditation, and 3) offer sufficient academic course work in religious studies or theology that students may meet minimum requirements for eligibility for induction.

 - Application procedures for chapter membership in the Society, together with any additional uniform criteria to be met (if any), are to be determined by the Society’s Board of Directors and made available to potential chapter organizers or applicants.

-- The Board of Directors has established within its own policies and procedures the decision-making processes for responding to new chapter applications, and will communicate its decision in a timely manner.
+- he Board of Directors has established within its own policies and procedures the decision-making processes for responding to new chapter applications, and will communicate its decision in a timely manner.

 - The Board of Directors reserves the right to name local chapters with the appropriate Greek letters, and to hold them accountable to the rules and regulations of TAK.